22Neves/devsite-docs/guides/checkout-api-orders/payment-integration.en.md

 The integration process is based on the individual configuration of each of these payment methods within the previously established common environment, which facilitates the integration experience while allowing for a greater level of customization.

-If you want to, you can check a detailed list of all these payment methods available for integration by sending a **GET** with your :toolTipComponent[Acess Token]{content="Private key of the application created in Mercado Pago, that must be used in the backend.
+If you want to, you can check a detailed list of all these payment methods available for integration by sending a **GET** with your :toolTipComponent[Access Token]{content="Private key of the application created in Mercado Pago, that must be used in the backend.
 You can access it through *Your integrations > Application details > Testing > Testing Credentials* or *Production > Production Credentials*."} to the endpoint :TagComponent{tag="API" text="/v1/payment_methods" href="/developers/en/reference/payment_methods/_payment_methods/get"} and execute the request, or if you prefer, use one of the code snippets below.

 [[[
 ```php